DSills735/DSills735/README.md

 I am currently wrapping up the advanced console section in The C# Academy, then I will be working on a full stack application in either MAUI or Angular.

 * **Golf Handicap Tracker:** This is a personal project, and will be a mobile application with C# and MAUI currently in development designed to help golfers track their progress and calculate handicaps on the go.
-* **[eCommerce Document Processor](https://github.com/DSills735/eCommerce.DocumentProcessor):** This is my current project for The C# Academy, is going to be a document processor, that intakes data to be seeded into the API, and will output to PDF and Azure blob.
 * **Improving DSA / Problem Solving skills:** I am currently working through the "Neetcode 150" to help brush up on my DSA knowledge.
 [I have a repository of my submissions!](https://github.com/DSills735/neetcode-solutions)

 ### Roadmap
 * **Short Term:** Gain some higher level frontend knowledge, and create a useful full stack application with a frontend framework.
-I originally wanted to do MAUI first, but I decided to do react to get some javascript exposure.
+I am learning MAUI now to support my Golf Handicap app.
 * **Long Term:** Learn another programming language outside of my experience.
 My considerations right now are improve one of my minimal experience languages, or learn a whole new language.
 I am open to suggestions!

 ### Connect with Me